Guangyu-Yang/JULiP/README.md

 JULiP is a program for Intron selection from RNA-seq reads aligned to a genome from multi samples.

-Julip generate reliable introns in two stages.
+JULiP generate reliable introns in two stages.
 Stage 1 collect the introns from multiple samples extracted from spliced read alignments, filter the low quality introns, detect gene regions.
 Stage 2 use Lasso regulated linear programming to determine a set of introns for each gene region.

 ### <a name="usage"></a> Usage